0xAbdalrahman/SOC-Monitoring-Lab/README.md

 # AD-Security-Lab

+## Objective
 This project simulates a complete Active Directory (AD) security environment integrated with Splunk SIEM for log collection, attack detection, and incident response.
 It demonstrates both red team attacks and blue team detection techniques in a controlled lab setting.
-# PROJECTNAME

-## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]